.

-Grey Duck Garlic, we sell organic garlic
+Grey Duck Garlic, growing garlic organically

-Garlic Cooking Tips
+Basic Garlic Cooking Tips

-Choose the right size clove
+Choose the right size clove:

 Since most recipes call for cloves it is important to know how to convert from cloves to a more standardized measurement.
 Otherwise you may add a lot more garlic than you really want!